AbrahamMan/coinbase-google-drive-api/README.md

 # Integration coinbase with Google Drive API integration

 Welcome to Integration coinbase with Google Drive API integration repository.
-This repository will be used to send different Google drive files using email that I will be guiding you through. and in about five minutes you'll have a simple Python server application that listen and send requests to the Google People API.
+This repository will be used to send different Google drive files using email that I will be guiding you through. and in about five minutes you'll have a simple Python server application that listen and send requests to the Google Drive API.

 ## From Google Developer Console activate Google Drive API and download credentials.json file which looks like this 👇.